SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

 1. In the guided development tool, skip the steps **Create Analytic Privileges for Your Calculation View** and **Create a Database Role for the Analytic Privilege**.
 Select the step **Create a Database Procedure File** and complete the steps.

-2. Notice that the changed artifact, the procedure is identified as needing to be deployed.
+2. Notice that the changed artifact, the hdbprocedure, is identified as needing to be deployed.

     ![](images/deployment-project-explorer.png)